BurntSushi/blog/content/post/transducers.md

 ### How to get it

 Unless you're dying to play with the tool, it's not necessary for you to download it.
-Namely, in this section I'll show the commands I'm running along with their outputs when possible.
+Namely, in this section I'll usually show the commands I'm running along with their outputs when possible.

 Currently, the only way to get the command is to compile it from source.
 To do that, you will first need to [install Rust and